-- I. To ensure the highest levels of student satisfaction with the School's educational experience; - 2.
+- 1. To ensure the highest levels of student satisfaction with the School's educational experience; - 2.
 To ensure that the School's educational programs are continually aligned with the employment needs of the market for business professionals; - 3.
 To ensure the School's sustainable growth through recruitment and retention of appropriately qualified faculty; - 4.
 To provide faculty with a supportive environment that is conducive to their professional growth; and, - 5.
 To continually enhance the School's reputation and visibility through maintaining a close relationship with the business community.

-The School of Business Administration offers four programs, a Bachelor of Business Administration (B.B.A.), Master of Business Administration (M.B.A.), Executive Master of Business Administration (E.M.B.A.), and a Master of Arts (M.A.) in Intellectual Property and Innovation Management program.
+The School of Business offers three programs, a Bachelor of Business Administration (B.B.A.), Master of Business Administration (M.B.A.), and a Master of Science (M.S.) in Innovation Management program.
 The curricula in these programs are rich in conceptual content; however, the primary emphasis of our educational experience is on equipping students with the applied skills and the professional and ethical perspectives necessary for success in the global marketplace.